JJandu23/TCSS342B_Marriot/README.md

 # TCSS342B_Marriot
-Hello all this is all of my work from TCSS 342.
+Hello, this is all of my work from TCSS 342.

 # Rules
 1. Understand what the code is doing.